Skip to Content

 Application

+To apply to the PhD program, you must complete the online application by December 3, 2025 at 11:59:59 pm ET.
+Please review the required materials on the Preparing Your Application tab on this page, and tips for completing your application here.
 The PhD program admissions committee will not consider any application until it is complete.
-Applicants may check the status of their application by logging into their online account.
+You may check the status of your application by logging into your online account.

 Interview

 The admissions committee will review completed applications and invite selected applicants to interview with our faculty by phone, Zoom, or similar virtual platforms.
-Applicants must complete the interview process to be considered for admission, and final admissions decisions will be made from the pool of interviewed applicants.
-Interview invitations will be sent out to applicants via email by mid- to late- January, or earlier if feasible.
-Virtual interviews will be conducted in early February.
-Selected students will be invited to an in-person campus visit in early March to meet current faculty and graduate students, as well as learn more about the program the Hopkins BME environment.
+You must complete the interview process to be considered for admission, and final admissions decisions will be made from the pool of interviewed applicants.
+We will send interview invitations via email in mid-January, and faculty will conduct virtual interviews over a three week period starting in mid- to late-January.
+Selected applicants will be invited to an in-person campus visit in early- to mid-March to meet current faculty and graduate students, as well as learn more about the program and the Hopkins BME environment.

 Acceptance

-Applicants will be notified via email by late March with the outcome of their application.
+Most applicants will be notified via email by mid-February with the outcome of their application.
 A full offer of admission to the program will include a yearly stipend, full tuition, matriculation fee, and individual medical and dental insurance.
-This applies to every accepted applicant, regardless of citizenship or national origin unless the applicant receives a conditional acceptance.
-Those offered admission will be asked to communicate their decision as soon as possible.
-In any case, we must have the applicant’s decision by April 15.
+This applies to every accepted applicant, regardless of citizenship or national origin.
+The deadline to accept an offer of admission is April 15.

 Vivien Thomas PhD Scholars